sinnerschrader/sinnerschrader-reboot/src/jobs/junior-web-analyst-hamburg.md

   - As part of a team, you will supervise end-to-end analytic projects from requirements workshops through conception and implementation to evaluations and optimisation proposals
-  - You take care of data quality and extend existing implementations in TagManagers or in cooperation with developers
+  - You take care of tracking and testing implementations in web frontends either by contributing own JavaScript code or in cooperation with developers
   - You support our clients with analyses in Adobe or Google Analytics and help with the further development of the data and tool landscape
   - You prepare insights in dashboards and presentations, manage to convey even